NatanMesele/simple_shell/README.md

 $ Eth5
 * ./hsh: No such file or directory
 ### Authors
-Natan Mesele AND Lidiya Tsegay
+Natan Mesele AND Lidya Tsegay